yakiradela/yakiradela/README.md

 ---

 🎯 Always learning, always building.
-Open to collaboration and new opportunities in cloud and DevOps.
+Open to collaboration and new opportunities in cloud, infrastructure, DevOps and observability.